asvintheguy/Game-Launcher-Raycast/README.md

 1. Clone this repository
 2. Install dependencies by running this command in your directory in terminal: `npm ci`
-3. Start development mode to install the extension by running this command in your directory in terminal: `npm run dev`
+3. Start development mode to install the extension by running this command as well `npm run dev`
 4. The extension will be automatically added to Raycast

 ## Usage Tips